cmp-202/ssh2shell/README.md

   done\n
  fi\n' > myscript.sh;
 fi",
   "sudo chmod 700 myscript.sh",
   "./myscript.sh",
   "rm myscript.sh"
 ]
 ```

-Tunneling through another server:
+Tunnelling through another host:
 ---------------------------------
-One thing this functionality provides is another method to SSH tunnel through another server.
+One thing this functionality provides is another method to SSH tunnel through one host to another host.
+It might be that a production server doesn't have SSH access exposed on a public interface but a staging server on the same network does.
+In this case you can SSH into the staging server and then SSH to the production server to say run deployment commands or restart services.

 *There are some conditions that need to be handled:*

-1. When you ssh to a new host through a primary host you are likely to encounter a prompt to add the key for the new host to continue which will stall the process.
+1. When you ssh to a new host through a primary host you are likely to encounter a prompt to add the key for the new host which will stall the process without extra handling.
 *Options:*
-  * Tell ssh to not even ask in the first place by adding -oStrictHostKeyChecking=no to the shh command. (see: [auto accept host keys](http://xmodulo.com/2013/05/how-to-accept-ssh-host-keys-automatically-on-linux.html)).
+  * Set ssh to not even ask in the first place by adding -oStrictHostKeyChecking=no to the ssh command. (see: [auto accept host keys](http://xmodulo.com/2013/05/how-to-accept-ssh-host-keys-automatically-on-linux.html)).
   * Detect the ssh command and prompt then respond.
-See **Responding to command prompts** method outlined above.
+See **Responding to command prompts** method outlined above and customise your own solution.
 2. If the primary host and secondary host user passwords are not the same then the sshObj.server.sudoPassword needs to be set.
 This enables the primary host to be authenticated using the sshObj.server.password but the secondary host to use a different password for sudo.
 In this case sudo commands can only be used on the secondary host because it will never use sshObj.server.password which is the password for the primary host.
-3. Password authentication would work on the first server but won't be handled correctly on the second host automatically.
+3. Password authentication would work on the first host but won't be handled correctly on the second host automatically.
 *Options:*
-  * Using key authentication would resolve this by registering the primary server user public key in the autherized\_users file of the secondary host so no password is ever requested.
-Manually run `ssh-copy-id -i ~/.ssh/id_rsa.pub user@remote-host` and enter the password for the remote-host when prompted.
+  * Using key authentication would resolve this by registering the primary host user public key in the .ssh/autherized\_keys file of the secondary host so no password is ever requested.
+Manually run `ssh-copy-id -i ~/.ssh/id_rsa.pub username@remote-host` and enter the password for the remote-host when prompted.
 [Keys tutorial](http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/)
   * It would be possible to use the onCommandProcessing callback to detect the ssh command and password prompt then respond with the required password if key authentication is not an option. `if ( command.indexOf('ssh') != -1 && response.match(/[:]\s$/)) {stream.write(sshObj.server.password+'\n');}` or use the sudoPassword if the passwords differ `{stream.write(sshObj.server.sudoPassword+'\n');}`

-**Note:** Remember to send an exit command as your last command to close the session correctly.
+4.An exit command needs to be added as your last command to close both ssh sessions correctly.

 **Tunnelling Example:**

 ```

 var sshObj = {
   server:             {
     host:       "192.168.0.100",